Becky met her former husband while backpacking in Australia. They married in Britain, but she followed him to the Eastside.

-During October’s Domestic Violence Action Month, LifeWire’s Executive Director, Rachel Krinsky, domestic violence survivor, Becky, spoke with Gary Shipe for Hubbard Radio Seattle’s Public Affairs Show.
+During October’s Domestic Violence Action Month, LifeWire’s Executive Director, Rachel Krinsky, domestic violence survivor, Becky, spoke with Gary Shipe about domestic violence and you can do to help survivors.

 Women and children are not among the homeless people we typically see on the streets of Seattle.
 You wouldn’t pass by them on your way to work or see them at a freeway onramp.
 Yet about half of homeless people are families, and domestic violence remains a leading cause of homelessness among women and children in the U.S. today.